Numbers, Numerals, Dates, and Times

 Other examples:

-Times should be written as you hear them, with common variations including:
+Times in context should be written as you hear them, with common variations including:

 NOTE: Transcribe times exactly as it is heard and don’t overcomplicate it.